Thomas Foster Barham (musician): Life

-Barham was the third son of Joseph Foster of Jamaica, who in 1750 took the name of Barham by authority of a private act of parliament, and in accordance with the will of Henry Barham.
+Barham was the third son of Joseph Foster of Jamaica, who in 1750 took the name of Barham by authority of a private act of Parliament, Barham's Name Act 1748 (22 Geo.
+2. c.
+14 Pr.), and in accordance with the will of Henry Barham.
 His family's wealth was generated by sugar and slavery on the estates of western Jamaica.

 He was born in Bedford, 8 October 1766, and educated at St. John's College, Cambridge, where he matriculated in 1784 but did not graduate.
 After his university course he travelled on the Continent.
 On his return he became connected with the mercantile house of Plummer & Co., but ill-health obliged him to leave London, and to retire to the West of England, where he finally settled, at Leskinnick, near Penzance, Cornwall.
 He died there on 25 February 1844.
 He married in 1790 Mary Ann, eldest daughter of the Rev. Joshua Morton, of Blackheath, and by this lady had six children, of whom Charles, Francis, Thomas, and William are notable.